mthorning/matt-thorning.dev/src/pages/2019-22-01-npm-version.md

 ## Npm version

-This is all very useful but that's a lot to do each time you want to release, especially when you consider that this doesn't actually _release_ anything!
-Luckily for us, there is a command which will do this for us.
+This is all very useful but that's a lot to do each time you want to release something, especially when you consider that this doesn't _actually release anything!_ Luckily for us, there is a command which will do this for us.
 To bump the version on the package.json, create a new commit and tag it with the version number you can use one the following commands:

 ```
 npm version major -m "Version %s - Breaking Changes!"